ZA0068/ludogame/readme.md

 Game board displayed in the terminal.
 Rolling of dice and movement of pieces.
 Multiplayer support for up to four players.
 Automated testing using Rust's built-in testing framework.

 !!!
-The game will take a long for AI to play because it is implemented on a single thread!!!
+The game will take a long for AI to play because it is implemented on a single thread !!!

 ## Contributing